IsaacAndela/curryOnTop/readme.md

 It does so by taking every method of an object and creating a curried version of these methods that can be used in a functional manner with the instances of said object.
 Secondarily curryOnTop exposes a number of utility functions for functional programming.
 Of course all of these are curried.

+## What is currying?

+Currying a function creates a new function that accepts one or more arguments of the original function.
+When the curried function is called and all of the original function’s arguments are provided, it invokes the original function returning its result.
+Otherwise the curried function returns a new function that accepts one or more of the remaining original function’s arguments, and so on.[1]

 ## Use case and examples

 Say you are using the following constructor to create list instances: